Skip to main content

 2. Optionally, enter a system prompt to configure the model's behavior.
 System prompt is in a string format.

-3. Enter a user prompt.
-It supports Jinja2 syntax, so you can use variables and functions in the prompt.
+3. Enter a user prompt with at least one variable.
+User prompt supports Jinja2 syntax, so you can use variables and functions in the prompt.
 For examples, see the Examples section below.
 For instructions on writing prompts, see Writing Prompts in Haystack Enterprise Platform.

 Jinja in the LLM component